javi-99/3D-Scene-Reconstruction/README.md

-## 3. Scene Representation Network: Continuous 3D-Structure-Aware Neural Scene Representations
+## 3. Scene Representation Network: Continuous 3D-Structure-Aware Neural Scene Representations (NeurIPS 2019)
-Replicated, Scene Representation Networks (SRNs), a continuous, 3D-structure-aware scene representation that encodes both geometry and appearance.
+Replicated Results: Scene Representation Networks (SRNs), a continuous, 3D-structure-aware scene representation that encodes both geometry and appearance.
 SRNs represent scenes as continuous functions that map world coordinates to a feature representation of local scene properties.
 By formulating the image formation as a neural, 3D-aware rendering algorithm, SRNs can be trained end-to-end from only 2D observations, without access to depth or geometry.
 SRNs do not discretize space, smoothly parameterizing scene surfaces, and their memory complexity does not scale directly with scene resolution.

+## 4. SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D ShapeOptimization (CVPR-2020)
+Replicated Results:SDF-based dif-ferentiable renderer can be integrated with deep learningmodels, which opens up options for learning approaches on3D objects without 3D supervision.